NATO believes Baltic Sea gas leaks were sabotage - KESQ

 Associated Press.

-COPENHAGEN, Denmark (AP) — The NATO military alliance warned Thursday it would retaliate for any attacks on the critical infrastructure of its 30 member countries and joined other Western officials in citing sabotage as the likely cause of damage to two natural gas pipelines in the Baltic Sea.
+COPENHAGEN, Denmark (AP) — NATO said Thursday it would retaliate for any attacks on the critical infrastructure of the 30-member-countries organization as it suggested that damage to two gas pipelines off Denmark and would-be member Sweden in international waters in the Baltic Sea is the result of sabotage.

-The warning came as the Swedish coast guard confirmed a fourth leak on the pipelines off southern Sweden, which is in the process of joining NATO.
-The first leaks in the pipelines that extend from Russia to Germany were reported on Tuesday, prompting energy companies and European governments to beef up security.

-The fear of further damage to Europe’s energy infrastructure has added pressure on natural gas prices, which had already been soaring.
-Russia, a major supplier to Europe, cut off deliveries earlier this year in retaliation for sanctions imposed after its invasion of Ukraine.
-That has caused widespread economic pain across the continent.

-NATO ambassadors said in a statement that “any deliberate attack against allies’ critical infrastructure would be met with a united and determined response.”
-They refrained from saying who they thought was responsible, even though some allies like Poland, and many experts, have said they believe that Russia is responsible.
+“Any deliberate attack against Allies’ critical infrastructure would be met with a united and determined response,” NATO ambassadors said in a statement.
+They said that the damage to the pipelines between Russia and Germany “is of deep concern.”

-“All currently available information indicates that this is the result of deliberate, reckless, and irresponsible acts of sabotage.
-These leaks are causing risks to shipping and substantial environmental damage,” the envoys said.
+The alliance also said that “all currently available information indicates that this is the result of deliberate, reckless, and irresponsible acts of sabotage.
+These leaks are causing risks to shipping and substantial environmental damage.”

-The rising tensions around energy security in Europe come as Russia prepares to annex four regions of occupied Ukraine, a move widely condemned by the West.
-Russian energy giant Gazprom heightened uncertainty around energy supplies Wednesday by threatening on Twitter to cease dealing with a Ukrainian company that controls one of the two remaining pipelines that ship Russian gas to Europe.

-Rather than assigning blame to anyone specific, EU officials on Thursday said they would await the outcome of an investigation, which probably will not start in earnest until next week once the undersea pipelines are empty.

-The two lines between Russia and Germany were not in operation.
-But they were filled with tons of methane, a major cause of global warming that is being emitted into the atmosphere and will continue to bubble to the Baltic Sea’s surface, probably until Sunday, according to energy experts.

-Danish Defense Minister Morten Bødskov turned to Twitter to call the NATO statement a “joint condemnation and very strong signal from the alliance.”
-But NATO has made many statements of resolve to defend its members and their territory since Russia invaded Ukraine in February.
+The Swedish coast guard on Thursday confirmed a fourth leak on the Nord Stream pipelines off southern Sweden.

+“We have leakage at two positions” off Sweden, coast guard spokesperson Mattias Lindholm.
+There are two more off Denmark, he said.

-Two of the leaks are on the Nord Stream 1 pipeline that Russia recently turned off as it ramped up energy pressure on Europe.
-The other two are on Nord Stream 2, which has never been used.
-The Danish and Swedish governments have said that they believe the leaks were “deliberate actions.”
+Two of the leaks are on the Nord Stream 1 pipeline that recently stopped supplying gas, while the other two are on Nord Stream 2 that never started operating.
+Although they weren’t running, both pipelines were filled with gas, which has escaped and bubbled to the surface.

+The Nord Stream pipelines run through the Baltic to transport gas from Russia to Germany.
+The Danish and Swedish governments believe that the leaks off their countries were “deliberate actions.”

-According to seismologists, the leaks were preceded by explosions.
-A first explosion was recorded early Monday southeast of the Danish island of Bornholm.
+Before the leaks were reported, explosions were recorded.
+A first explosion was recorded by seismologists early Monday southeast of the Danish island of Bornholm.
 A second, stronger blast northeast of the island that night was equivalent to a magnitude-2.3 earthquake.
 Seismic stations in Denmark, Norway and Finland also registered the explosions.

+Some European officials and energy experts have said Russia is likely to blame for any sabotage — it directly benefits from higher energy prices and economic anxiety across Europe — although others cautioned against pointing fingers until investigators are able to determine what happened.

 Speaking Wednesday before the fourth leak was reported, Swedish Prime Minister Magdalena Andersson said it would have taken a large explosive device to cause the damage.